TonyLiu0226/yunxiaoliu.com-rewrite/posts/post1.md

 10. **Repeat the above nine steps.** Consistently and over time, you’ll notice you have better skin.
 You can’t expect results only from trying something once or twice, so do it everyday for a few weeks or months.

-That’s it.
-I hope you realize how I managed to get good looking skin.
-The next girl I go for will definitely appreciate it, and wish me luck!!

-Ps.
-We are doing a bike sale this Friday, at our flagship bobby2988 warehouse at 8428 7th street sw.
-We have both new and used bikes on sale from 50-80% off, and all proceeds go to the Jamal Hussain rejection recovery fund, a not for profit 24/7 help-line for people dealing with relationship issues or rejection.